 Ask our very old, good friend Google to show you the top things to do in your destination and look at the best season to go there.
 It will be cheaper if you plan a trip in the low season when the price of accommodation drops.

 For instance, when I planned my trip to Croatia, I searched for top cities in the country.
 I wrote down every town I wanted to visit.
 My first destination had to be Dubrovnik, so I had to figure out the route accordingly.

 Find out if you need a visa

 We all have a privilege to travel to some countries visa-free, but there are others we do require to file documents with the nearest embassy.
 One of the tips to plan a trip on a budget is to look up the visa requirements of the country you plan to visit.
 I usually search on Wikipedia and then double-check the webpage of the Ministry of Foreign Affairs Counselor Department.
 In case I need one, I use iVisa to apply for an e-visa or visa on arrival ahead of time.

 Pin destinations on the map

-Once I wrote down all the cities I wanted to visit in Croatia, I looked them up on Google Maps.
+Once I wrote down all the places to visit in Croatia, I looked them up on Google Maps.
 I knew I wanted to island-hop and go along the coast of the country.
 I knew I had to end my trip to Zagreb, so I created a perfect trip, that included most of the destinations I had listed before.

 Buy tickets as early as possible

 Airline tickets can be the most expansive aspect of your trip.
 Therefore, buy it at least four months ahead is a great idea.
 I bought my tickets for almost seven months before, and I paid the lowest price I have ever spent

 Read posts of travel bloggers